henrihapponen/oura-ring-wrapper/README.md

 # Oura-Ring-API-Tools

-This script provides some useful tools to help working with the Oura Sleep Ring API.
+This script is an attempt to provide some useful tools to help working with the Oura Ring API.

 The API documentation on Oura's website provides very little guidance and some sections are not even documented, which is why I created this project.
-I hope this is helpful for anyone who wants to download and analyse their Oura sleep data beyond what is possible on the official app or the website.
+I hope this is helpful for anyone who wants to download and analyse their sleep and activity data beyond what is possible on the official app or the website.

 ## Requirements